-When a storm is coming, make sure your heating and air conditioning equipment is ready with these suggestions from Service Experts Heating & Air Conditioning.
+When a storm is on its way, make sure your heating and air conditioning equipment is ready with these suggestions from Service Experts Heating & Air Conditioning.

 - Protect Your System from the Surge

-Install a high-quality surge protector where any heavy appliances, for example, a furnace, are plugged into a standard wall outlet, to automatically shut down your HVAC appliances if there’s a jump in the line voltage.
-Also, do not touch any electrical components, and ask for a professional’s help if you do not regularly use surge protectors.
+Invest in a high-quality surge protector where any heavy appliances, for example, a furnace, are plugged into a typical wall outlet, to automatically shut down your HVAC appliances if there’s a spike in the line voltage.
+Also, never to touch any electrical components, and ask for a technician’s help if you do not regularly use surge protectors.

 - Make Sure Everything is Anchored

 Confirm your outside A/C equipment is installed on a concrete pad and securely fastened to avoid the equipment from being thrown in the air or washing away throughout the course of a storm.
 If your community is prone to hurricanes, use hurricane straps to keep your equipment safe from high winds.